cbolz/summit-fy19/self-service-portal-with-cloudforms/lab/index.md

     ***Name:*** option_0_vm_name

-    The help is some text which will be shown if the clicks the little question mark icon next to the element.
+    The help is some text which will be shown if the mouse hovers over the little question mark icon next to the element.
 It can be used to provide additional information to the user to fill out this field:

     ***Help:*** Specify the name of the new virtual machine